Maciej Górski (footballer): Radomiak Radom

 On 12 June 2019, Górski joined Radomiak Radom on a 1-year contract.

 Pogoń Siedlce

 On 7 September 2020, he signed a two-year contract with Pogoń Siedlce.

 Resovia

 On 24 June 2022, Górski moved to I liga side Resovia on a one-year deal.
 On 8 November 2024, in a post-match interview after a 3–1 II liga win over Wisła Puławy, Górski spoke about Resovia's financial and organizational issues, stating his uncertainty whether the club would contest the spring round, and that he and his teammates had not once received their salaries on time since he joined Resovia.
 His claims were denied by the club in an official statement the following day.
 Górski and Resovia agreed to part ways later that month, on 30 November.

 Podbeskidzie

 On 10 January 2025, he joined fellow third-tier club Podbeskidzie Bielsko-Biała on a deal until June 2026.

+KSZO Ostrowiec Świętokrzyski

+On 27 June 2026, Górski moved to the fourth division to join KSZO Ostrowiec Świętokrzyski.
+He signed a one-year contract with an option to extend.